mads-2/Autopylot/README.md

 ## Visualizing your results:
 Organized scores will be in `Final_Scores.txt`.\
 The plot with state energies and grader scores can be found in `S0min_results.png`.
-We are working on the ability to optimize S0 or S1 first before running autopilot, work in progress.
-I do reccomend you optmize your S0 independent from Autopilot first, then use Autopilot on the optiminzed sctructure.\
 `spectra_grader.py` will generate a directory `S0min_UVVis_plots` directory: here the plot represent the aligments of each state per candidate against the reference of same said candidate.\ Area Under the Curve (AUC) score is a measure of how accurate the shape of the spectra is in both absorptivity and relative energies of states.
 Min-Max normalization of average AUC gives AUC score.\ Min-Max normalization of the gradient run times of each candidate yields Time score, currently you can tune the weght of the time score, the default is even weight (1x multiplier).